 A Participant may, in the event of Hardship, be permitted to make a withdrawal from such Participant’s “Basic Account” before retirement or termination of service with the Employers.
-The minimum amount of a withdrawal shall be the lesser of one thousand dollars ($1,000.00) or the total amount available for withdrawal.

 The term "Hardship" shall mean: